johnpeart/johnpeart.github.io/_posts/2023-07-23-building-an-ipod-from-parts.md

 The most expensive component is the logic board.
 Where all the other components seem to be fresh off a production line, the logic boards aren't.
 They're usually recovered from old, thrown away models and so are in increasingly rare supply.

-In all, the parts cost around £100 to £150 depending on the generation of iPod you want and the storage capacity.
+In all, the parts cost around £100 to £150 depending on the generation of iPod you want, plus cost of the storage.

 ## It doesn't take long to build